IvanMendoza1616/SistemasEmbebidos/README.md

 * MPLAB X IDE
 * MPLAB X IPE

-1. Create a project on MPLAB X IDE and use [dsPIC.c](https://github.com/IvanMendoza1616/SistemasEmbebidos/blob/master/dsPIC.c)
+1. Create a project on MPLAB X IDE and use [dsPIC.c](https://github.com/IvanMendoza1616/SistemasEmbebidos/blob/master/dsPIC.c) as main file.
-2. COmpile it and load it to the dsPIC with MPLAB X IPE
+2. Compile it and load it to the dsPIC with MPLAB X IPE.

 ## Web service
+Follow these commands for proper initialization:

 ``` bash
 sudo apt install python3-pip